ubports/terminal-app/README.autopilot.md

 Using autopkg:

-*  Branch the Music app code, for example,
+*  Branch the code, for example,

     $ bzr branch lp:ubuntu-terminal-app